bookshelfdave/riak-ocaml-client/README.md

 **© 2012 - 2013 Dave Parfitt**

 riak-ocaml-client is a Riak Protobuffs-only client for OCaml 3.12.1.
-HTTP support is planned for Jan/Feb 2013.
+HTTP support is planned, but I'm working on other projects at the moment.

 Pretty docs [here](http://metadave.github.com/riak-ocaml-client/).